ibm-cloud-docs/cephaas/preinstallation_checklist.md

 You must complete the following steps to validate the network functions and to activate the {{site.data.keyword.cephaas_full_notm}} account:

-* After the physical cabling is completed, provide the initial configuration to set up the data plane network to the IBM site reliability engineering (SREs) team.
-* The SRE team configures the network for network validation testing.
-    The network validation testing ensures the functionality of the control plane network.
-* The SRE team conducts provisioning testing over the control plane by simulating a user request from the IBM Cloud.
-    To complete the remaining network connectivity after the installation of the rack, you can contact IBM Support Center through the ticketing system.
-For more information, see [Getting Support](https://cloud.ibm.com/docs/get-support?topic=get-support-using-avatar&interface=ui){: external}.
-* After testing is complete, the SRE team activates the account specifying the period from when the billing starts.
 * The SRE team works with you to ensure the visibility of the rack Satellite location in your {{site.data.keyword.cephaas_full_notm}} account.
-* Perform a provisioning test by using the service broker.
-The provisioning test is successful if the following statements are true:
-    * A virtual machine is successfully provisioned.
-    * The virtual machine has an IP address that is assigned to it.
-    * You can log on to the virtual machine and can run basic commands to inspect the environment settings, such as check memory, CPU, and storage capacity.